NickGamesG/TGDGame/README.md

 Game Published

 (Version 2.0)
-Added Menu
+Added Menu,
-Added New Songs (a button)
+Added New Songs (a button),
-Removed Old Background
+Removed Old Background,
-Added volume control
+Added volume control,
-Added Credits
+Added Credits,

 (Version 3.0)
-Added new obstacles
+Added new obstacles,
-Sped up some songs
+Sped up some songs,
-Added Test Backdrop (For remixers)
+Added Test Backdrop (For remixers),

 (Version 4.0)
-Added New Characters
+Added New Characters,
-Added 2 new songs
+Added 2 new songs,
-Added New obstacles
+Added New obstacles,
-Added New Backdrop (Mario Galaxy)
+Added New Backdrop (Mario Galaxy),
-Added New Death screen (Dark Souls You Died)
+Added New Death screen (Dark Souls You Died),
-Fixed a music bug that caused 2 of the songs to be sped up.
+Fixed a music bug that caused 2 of the songs to be sped up.,

 (Update 5.0)
-Removed the Death Screen (Apperantly it was annoying) Added settings and new menu.
+Removed the Death Screen (Apperantly it was annoying), Added settings and new menu.,
-Added 2 new backdrops (Super Gangsta Mario is back!)
-Removed sound buttons ingame.
-(Done so for settings)
+Added 2 new backdrops (Super Gangsta Mario is back!), Removed sound buttons ingame.
+(Done so for settings),

 Credits:
-Original Programming by yoshigamer1003
+Original Programming by yoshigamer1003,
-Remake/Updated Version by NickGames
+Remake/Updated Version by NickGames,
-Sprites/Backdrops by Nintendo
+Sprites/Backdrops by Nintendo,
-Music by SEGA
+Music by SEGA,

 Music:
-Song 1 = ???
+Song 1 = ???,
-Song 2 = Hydrocity Act 2
+Song 2 = Hydrocity Act 2,
-Song 3 = The Mad Convy Race
+Song 3 = The Mad Convy Race,
-Song 4 = Marble Zone Act 1
+Song 4 = Marble Zone Act 1,
-Song 5 = Escape from the City
+Song 5 = Escape from the City,